-My clients have included Durham University, Scottish Government, Cygnus Support & Mentoring, Blind Veterans, Rocket X, Parkinsons UK, David Gray (Solicitors).
+My clients have included Durham University, Scottish Government, Cygnus Support & Mentoring, Blind Veterans, Rocket X, Parkinsons UK, David Gray (Solicitors), RVS.

 Mindfulness and Yoga are becoming more recognised as stress reducing strategies which help regulate our nervous system.
 Science shows that it is not just about being present but being able to feel sensations in the body which takes us out of the stress mode, off the hamster wheel of rumination, into a place of clearer thinking and relaxed responsiveness.